taranveer-tengurchittoo/cko-devops-challenge/readme.md

     * building the infrastructure
     * handle traffic weight modifications
 2. Configure a scheduled policy for the autoscaling to increase the max and minimum instance by 1 every day during LUW and then scale back to the usual configuration.
 This would recycle instances everyday, ensuring vulnerabilities are cleared.
-3. Add an EFS mount for each ASG and build a pipeline that pushes new code on that EFS mount
+3. Add an EFS mount for each ASG and build a pipeline that pushes new code on the EFS mounts

 ### Network diagram